 There was an extremely abortive one day rising in 1719 when a group of Highlanders were joined by Spanish troops, but this rising melted away as quickly as it began.

 Consequences of the Jacobite Rebellion

-One outcome of the First Jacobite Rebellion is that government realised that it to do something to control the Highlands.
+One outcome of the First Jacobite Rebellion is that the government realised that it to do something to control the Highlands.
 One of the main problems exerting government control was the wild, mountainous terrain, which made troop transport very difficult.